-Lake Calavera light to moderate hiking trail located in Carlsbad, California within San Diego County.
+Lake Calavera is a moderate to heavily trafficked hiking trail located in Carlsbad, California.
 Lake Calavera lies within the Calavera Nature Preserve and is unique in that it lies at the base of Mount Calavera which is an extinct volcano.
 The entire system is maintained by the City of Carlsbad and is a great place for novice to moderately experienced hikers, dog walkers, and mountain bikers.

 Hiking Lake Calavera